 Creating a Project page

-How to create a page to describe a research or professional services project.
+How to use Content Publisher to create a webpage describing a research or professional services project.

 When to create a Project page